Back To Articles

 5. Add a Gentle Evening Ritual

-Nights were my danger zone — dinner, couch, scroll, repeat.
-I now add one small reset: read 10 pages, quick tidy, or call a friend.
-Evenings went from blurry to something I actually look forward to.
+Nights used to be my danger zone - dinner, couch, scroll, repeat.
+Now I add one small reset: read 10 pages, do a quick tidy, or call a friend.
+Evenings transformed from blurry to something I actually look forward to.

 6. Rearrange One Spot in Your Home

 I moved my desk to face the window and added a cheap plant.
-Suddenly my home office didn’t feel like a cage.
+Suddenly, my home office didn’t feel like a cage.
 Try rotating a lamp or clearing one drawer.
-Your environment shapes your mood more than you realise.
+Your environment influences your mood more than you realise.

 7. Create a Fun “Theme Day” for Yourself

-I do “Analog Sunday” — no screens after dinner.
+I do “Analogue Sunday” - no screens after dinner.
 Friends love “Try Something New Tuesday.”
-It gives the week shape so days stop melting together.
+It gives the week shape, so days stop blending together.

 8. Break Your Usual Social Loop

-Same people, same chats get stale fast.
+Same people and chats can get stale fast.
 I said yes to coffee with a coworker I barely knew.
 We laughed for an hour.
 Fresh conversations reset your mind instantly.

 9. Redesign Your Commute (or Fake One at Home)

 I now listen to audiobooks or walk part of the route.
 Working from home?
-Do a 10-minute “commute walk” before logging in and change into proper clothes.
-Those tiny transitions make everything feel intentional.
+Do a 10-minute “commute walk” before logging in and changing into proper clothes.
+Those tiny transitions make everything feel. intentional.

 10. Add One Small Goal With a Deadline